jmbaquerosanchez/vw-digital-hub/README.md

    Used as the client state manager.
 Everything related to server communication is located in the `src/api` folder, organized into mutations and queries ready to be imported and used with React Query.
 There's also a folder called `primitives` that contains primitive methods for server calls and utility functions.

 2. **styled-components**
    Used for styling organization.
-I chose this library because I’m experienced with it and it allowed for faster development.
+I chose this library because I’m experienced with it.

 3. **react-router v7**
    Used in its **Data API mode** for routing and navigation.